wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 In function `Trace()`, we iterate through all basic blocks contained in the trace, and calls `BBL_InsertCall()` to inject analysis routine `IndirectBasicBlock()` before the basic block is executed, which will be called at runtime.
 We also simulate instruction decoding statically for the current basic block by calling `Decoder::decodeBbl()`.
-This function returns a `class BblInfo` object, which is passed to the analysis routine `IndirectBasicBlock()` for dynamic simulation.
+This function returns a `struct BblInfo` object, which is passed to the analysis routine `IndirectBasicBlock()` for dynamic simulation.
 Note that at this time, the basic block has not been executed yet, and the static decoder can only output decoder timings independent from: (1) the decoding and execution of previous basic blocks; and (2) the actual timing of the dynamically simulated pipeline.
 In the following discussion, we will see that the decoder uses relative cycle starting from zero